logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/upgrade_2.4.md

   ]
 ```

-If you don't remember the name of the role that you have created in [Getting started Step 1.2](../getting_started/#step-12-creating-a-custom-role-for-hopsworksai), you can navigate to your Resource group, (1) click on *Access Control*, (2) navigate to the *Check Access* tab, (3) search for *hopsworks.ai*, (4) click on it, (5) now you have the name of your custom role used to connect to [managed.hopsworks.ai](https://managed.hopsworks.ai).
+If you don't remember the name of the role that you have created when [connecting your Azure account](../getting_started/#step-11-connect-your-azure-account), you can navigate to your Resource group, (1) click on *Access Control*, (2) navigate to the *Check Access* tab, (3) search for *hopsworks.ai*, (4) click on it, (5) now you have the name of your custom role used to connect to [managed.hopsworks.ai](https://managed.hopsworks.ai).

 <p align="center">
   <figure>